NiallOFGalway/pforcs-problem-sheet/README.md

 print ('Your BMI is: {:.2f}'.format(result))
 ```

-Regarding inputs, I had to research to use FLOAT rather than INT when inputting height, as height is calculated in meters and to use a decimal you must use FLOAT
+**INPUT:** I had to research to use FLOAT rather than INT when inputting height, as height is calculated in meters and to use a decimal you must use FLOAT
 (int only works with whole numbers)

-Regarding the print of result, I had to research how I could print both a text result and also the output of the calculation.
+**PRINT:** I had to research how I could print both a text result and also the output of the calculation.
 This was done using {}.format which was covered in lecture videos
 Reference URL's pasted within bmi.py